karanbhargava93/CarND-Behavioral-Cloning-P3/writeup_template.md

 ![alt text][flip]

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
-Here is an example image of center lane driving:

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
+#### D. Using Left and Right Camera Images
+The left and right camera images can be treated as the center camera image displaced by a certain distance.
+The steering angle with both the right and the left camera is offset by a certain quantity from the steering angle of the center camera if we view them independantly to increase our datasize by 200%.
+This quantity was determined emperically and was close to 0.25.
+This has been done in the `get_data` function in `utils.py` from line 137 to 141.

-![alt text][image7]
+![alt text][sample_theta]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+#### E. Image Generator

+The model has been trained with an image generator which takes the list of filenames and the batch size to yield a minibatch of data.
+It reduces the memory used and hence can be used with most computers when the batchsize is changed.
+If we do not use this then we might run into situations with memoryerrors.
+The code for the `image_generator` function is in `utils.py` from line 150 to 172.

+#### F. Miscellaneous

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the dataset and put 20% of the data into a validation set in the function `get_data` in `utils.py` from line 143.

-I used this training data for training the model.
+I used this training data for training the model through the `image_generator`.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
-I used an adam optimizer so that manually training the learning rate wasn't necessary.
+The ideal number of epochs was 50 as evidenced by the mae on the validation  I used an adam optimizer with 0.001 as the initial learning rate so that manually training the learning rate wasn't necessary.